metalalive/e_commerce/services/order/README.md

 Note :
 - remind the option `--features mariadb` can be used for integration test, once added to the command, this option will propagate to `order` crate .
+- with the feature `mariadb`, the configuration file `settings/test.json` contains essential settings for mariaDB database
+- for test with in-memory data store, use the configuration file `settings/test-inmem-only.json` without the feature `mariadb`;

 ### Reference
 - [Web API documentation (OpenAPI v3.0 specification)](./doc/api/openapi.yaml)